justpy-org/justpy/docs/tutorial/ajax.md

 By default, JustPy uses [WebSockets](https://developer.mozilla.org/en-US/docs/Web/API/WebSockets_API) as the communication protocol between the frontend and the backend.
 The advantage of WebSockets is that it allows the server to "push" data to the browser.

 There may be applications where either you do not want to or cannot use WebSockets (due to hosting limitations for example).
 In the `justpy` command if the `websockets` keyword argument is set to `False`, web pages will not attempt to establish a WebSockets connection with the server.
 Instead, events and pertinent data will be sent to the backend using Ajax.
-Your program will still be able to respond to UI events in the browser but will not be able to push data to browsers so you will not be able to implement chat like applications.
+Your program will still be able to respond to UI events in the browser but will not be able to push data to browsers (you will not be able to implement chat like applications for example).

 ```python
 import justpy as jp